Christmas cactus, Schlumbergera : cultivation and care for a stunning winter flowering

 These tiny mites appear particularly in dry conditions.
 They leave small webs and discoloured pits on the segments.

-→ Natural solution: Increase ambient humidity around the plant (without misting directly) and spray with a horsetail infusion or a black soap solution.
+→ Natural solution: Increase the ambient humidity around the plant (without misting directly), and spray an infusion of horsetail or a solution based on black soap.
 Neem oil as a mild treatment can also be effective.
 Read more: Red Spider Mites: Identification and Treatment.

 Fungus gnats (sciarid flies)

-These small black insects hover around the pot, and their larvae can damage the roots if the substrate remains constantly moist.
+These small black insects fly around the pot, and their larvae can harm the roots if the substrate remains constantly moist.

 → Natural solution: Allow the substrate to dry out longer between waterings and place yellow sticky traps.
 A dry sand mulch on the surface can also prevent adults from laying eggs.